doitintl/iris3/README.md

 Resources of all supported types in all or some of the projects in the GCP organization will get automatically-generated labels with keys like `iris_zone` (the prefix is configurable), and a value copied from the resource.
 For example, a Google Compute Engine instance would get labels like
 `[iris_name:nginx]`, `[iris_region:us-central1]` and `[iris_zone:us-central1-a]`.
 This behavior can be configured in various ways; see below.

-## Note: Organization focus
+##  Organization focus

 Note that Iris is designed to serve the organization.
-* It is designed to label all projects in the organization (though you can configure that).
+* Iris is designed to label all projects in the organization (though you can filter that down).
+* Iris does not have a project-focused design, where you launch it in a project, and it labels just that project.
-* The organization focus was chosen because labels are used for billing analysis which is typically done on the organization level (even though projects can in fact be associated arbitrarily with billing accounts).
+* The organization focus was chosen because labels are used for billing analysis, which is typically done on the organization level.
+(But this is not mandatory: Projects can be associated arbitrarily with any billing accounts).

 ## Iris doesn't add new information

 Iris does not *add* information, only *copy* values that already exist.
 For example, it can label a VM instance with its zone; but it cannot add a "business unit" label because it does not know a resource's business unit.

 For that, you should label all resources when creating them, e.g., in your Terraform scripts.
-(Indeed, iris can be made extraneous in this way.)
+In fact, I recommend doing that (and making Iris extraneous.)

 ## Labeling existing resources when you deploy Iris